-We pulled up at Neagles Rock long enough for me to alight so Madam could continue over to investigate the Tourist Information Centre, leaving me to make my way past the amiable winery dog and make my way to the Cellar Door.
-Tasting kicked off with NV Chardonnay Pinot Noir (\$19), an everyday drinking style that'd be worth investing in if we drank more of that style.
+We pulled up at Neagles Rock long enough for me to alight so Madam could continue over to investigate the Tourist Information Centre.

+Meanwhile, I made my way past the amiable winery dog and make my way to the Cellar Door.

+Tasting kicked off with NV Chardonnay Pinot Noir (\$19), an everyday drinking style that'd be worth investing in if we drank more bubbles.